Aliases for BLOC1S1 Gene

 GeneCards Summary for BLOC1S1 Gene

 BLOC1S1 (Biogenesis Of Lysosomal Organelles Complex 1 Subunit 1) is a Protein Coding gene.
-Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
+Diseases associated with BLOC1S1 include Autosomal Genetic Disease and Autosomal Recessive Disease.
+Among its related pathways are Vesicle-mediated transport and Clathrin derived vesicle budding.
 An important paralog of this gene is ENSG00000258311.

 UniProtKB/Swiss-Prot for BLOC1S1 Gene